 Cat and Rat

 This game is best for 10 or more players.
 The players hold hands in a circle.
 One player is the rat on the inside of the circle, and one player is the cat on the outside of the circle.
 The cat tries to break through the circle to get to the rat.
 The players in the circle try to prevent the cat from getting to the rat.
 When the cat succeeds in breaking through the circle, the players the cat broke between are the next cat and rat.
+You can do thorough best dry cat food for cats of all ages: a complete 2020 buyer guide.
+Fortunately, with the help of two of my cats, I’ve tested several of the leading brands and narrowed it down to six dry cat foods that not only will your cat love, but each one is loaded with vitamins, minerals, and other ingredients that are vital to your pet’s coat, skin, and overall health.

 Give each child a self-addressed postcard.
 Have the children dictate to an adult notes to write on their postcard that state they are having a contest to see whose balloon travels the farthest.